Furniture is Fun, and an Accurate Setting Matters

 I’m often asked how much research I do for my books.
 The answer falls somewhere between a lot and too much!

 I have strong opinions about accuracy in historical fiction.
-I certainly don’t expect perfection, but I would hate for one of my readers to be irritated by inaccuracies that draw away from caring about how the plot unfolds or what the characters are feeling.
+I certainly don’t expect perfection, but I would hate for one of my readers to be irritated by inaccuracies that draw them away from caring about the plot or what the characters are feeling.
 An accurate setting not only sets the stage, but it helps keep the readers' eyes on the characters and their adventures.

 There are plenty of resources out there for understanding the social and cultural history in Regency-era England.
 I cringe when someone writes that the characters’ carriage arrived at the station.
 I roll my eyes when someone says an entailed estate is willed to the daughter of a friend.
 I shake my head when someone calls a duchess “my lady”.

 Readers who enjoy regencies or JAFF know these things, and they and the genre deserve my best effort to get it right.

 In my work in progress, Darcy and Georgiana spend time in accommodations that are… less luxurious than they’re accustomed to.

 He looked around the austere chamber, as much to distract him from Georgiana’s resignation as from anything else.
 The chimney piece was narrow, suitable for only a few embers from the main fireplace, none of the furniture was made of mahogany or rosewood, the draperies were simple.
 He exchanged the cloth on her forehead for one that had been soaking in cold water.

 “I hate to see you sunk from the comforts you were born to.”

 The reader doesn’t need a history lesson on wood types used in Regency-era furniture.
 What the reader sees is that Darcy is not impressed with the outdated and unstylish furnishings, and it shows that he feels above staying in such a place.
 But it's possible that if I wrote her bed at Pemberley was made of oak, a reader might frown and say, "Um, not likely".